MMohana4984/graphrag_frontend/README.md

 1. **Place your PDF documents in the `pdfs` folder:**
     - Ensure all PDF files you want to index are placed inside the `pdfs` directory within the project root.

-2. **Verify your `settings.yaml` configuration:**
-    - Ensure your `settings.yaml` file is properly configured with the necessary settings for indexing and querying.

 ## Environment Setup

 Create a `.env` file in the project root with the following content: